-When staying in an environment as intimate and as personal as a Bed & Breakfast, there are some essential guidelines one must know, to maximize their stay and know what to expect!
+When staying in an environment as intimate and as personal as a Bed & Breakfast, there are some essential guidelines one must know, to maximize their stay, create a great rapport with their host and to simply know what to expect!

 The Home Stay is called ‘Chambre d’hotes’ in French and Bed & Breakfast in English.
 So what is it exactly?
 It’s a private bedroom or entire suite offered by a private person in his/her family home, to a foreign guest.
 Staying in someone's home is the ultimate and most authentic cultural immersion experience traveling; and often is the highlight and most memorable part of an entire trip.
 Guests can be sure that each of our listed B&B dwellings present warm-hearted people and experiences which offer more congeniality than that found in a hotel.

 Each B&B location exudes an atmosphere in which both guest and host can best enjoy a sense of association and fellowship yet also enjoy privacy and independence.
 It doesn’t have to be awkward or intimidating or anything to shy away from; travelers just need to know the 'rules' (more like guidelines) that help to establish roles and responsibilities and what to expect and even some ideas on 'how to break the ice'!

 Respect and Relax - Treat the home as you would your own, and as you would like guest to treat your home.
 This means definitely relax and enjoy the comfort of the home (lounge, kitchen, TV, make tea/coffee, read books) but with respect to space, peacefulness and tidiness.
 E.g avoid parading around naked, yelling, rearranging furniture, leaving food scraps, inviting strangers, watching tV til 3am, clipping toe nails...